Ten of the Rarer, Somewhat Under the Radar, T206 Commons

 If you’ve got a chance to add one of the three, that seems like his toughest one by a wide margin.

-Adkins’ cards have slowly gotten a bit more on the radar of collectors and they are being recognized more as a tougher common.
+Adkins’ cards have gotten more on the radar of collectors and they are being recognized as a tougher common.
 Again, we’re not talking ultra rare here.
 But compared to other commons in the set, it is a little harder to find.

 Al Burch Batting

 The Burch batting card has been known for some time but has sort of slipped from the radar.